Importance of Outdoor Time for Children to Thrive and Shine

 Benefits of outdoor time

-This generation of kids have easy access to mobile devices where they can play online games endlessly, or watch all the latest cartoons and children’s programmes on TV, or have the luxury of playing at an air-conditioned indoor playground away from the natural elements and unpredictable weather.
+This generation of kids have easy access to mobile devices where they can play online games endlessly.
+Or they watch all the latest cartoons and children’s programmes on TV.
+They also have the luxury of playing at an air-conditioned indoor playground away from the natural elements and unpredictable weather.

 But there are many benefits to getting some outdoor time too, such as: